IT IS FRIDAY!! whoop whoop

 okay, okay now for the easy recipe we have for you today.

-we have been meaning to make almond cookies for some time. it has been awhile since we have made almond chip dough ball cookies.
+we have been meaning to make almond cookies for some time.

 these almond meal chocolate chip cookies are soft, not to sweet, with a nice texture from the almond meal…. oh just so perfect.